TIG Welding Aluminum for Beginners | MillerWelds

 Using the tips previously discussed about proper hand and torch placement — and without adding any filler metal — establish the puddle and walk it down the workpiece.

-When you get to the edge of the workpiece, where there is less aluminum to absorb heat, the base material gets hot quickly and the puddle washes out much faster.
-It’s important to ease up on the pedal to maintain puddle control.
+• At the edge of the workpiece, heat builds faster—adjust pedal press accordingly.
 However, if you don’t put enough heat into the puddle, the puddle will disappear, the arc will become erratic and you’ll do nothing more than etch the aluminum.

 The following sequence of photos shows how speed and heat affect the puddle: